Phase transitions for geodesic flows and the geometric potential: Phase transitions for the geometric potential

 \end{proof}

 \begin{lemma} The pair $(\P,U)$ is of convergence type with respect to the metric $g_T$. \end{lemma} \begin{proof} We denote by $d_T$ the distance function induced by $g_T$.
-Combining Lemma \ref{lemma3} and the definition of $k(n)$ we get the bounds
+Combining Lemma \ref{lemma3} and the definition of $k(n)$ we get the inequality